back to overview

 2.1.
 Load data

-For today’s practical, we will use occurrence data downloaded from BIEN.
-This file is also available via StudIP (‘Data/Data/BIEN_data.csv’).
+For today’s practical, we will also use a new dataset of occurrence data downloaded from BIEN.
+The file with the occurrences is available via StudIP (‘Data/BIEN_data.csv’).

-# Download via the internet (this can take quite some time!)
+# Alternatively, you could also download the occurrences directly from the repository (this can take quite some time!)

 # spec_occ <- BIEN_occurrence_species(c("Geonoma pauciflora", "Geonoma undata",